History of the Pillsbury Project

-The dreaming, which has involved Department of English faculty and University of Minnesota administration for 19 years, is over.
+The dreaming, which has involved Department of English faculty and University of Minnesota administration for more than 20 years, is over.
 The new home designated for the Department of English is Pillsbury Hall, a sandstone block building a short jaunt up Church Street with 150 years of history behind it.

 Pillsbury Hall, built in 1889, is the second oldest building on campus and easily the most iconic.
 John S. Pillsbury, governor of Minnesota from 1875 to 1881 and a University of Minnesota Regent from 1863 until his death in 1901, first rescued the fledgling institution of higher learning in the 1860s with a reorganization plan that stabilized its financial situation.
 Then, in 1889, the Minnesota State Legislature planned to transfer the land grants available under the Morrill Act to an agriculture and mechanic arts college at another location in the state.
 Pillsbury stepped in with an offer to personally fund a “hall of science” for the University of Minnesota on the condition that the land grants go to the University.
 His offer was accepted, the hall was built, and it was named in his honor.
-Pillsbury Hall has been the home of the Department of Earth Sciences (formerly Geology) since.
+The Department of Earth Sciences (formerly Geology) inhabited Pillsbury Hall until 2017.